-There’s a fun scene where Meg Ryan’s character is trying to make since of life since (spoiler alert) she closed her book shop.
+There’s a fun scene where Meg Ryan’s character is trying to make sense of life since (spoiler alert) she closed her book shop.
 Her elderly friend named Birdie is proud to offer her money to help her through.
-She’s feeling generous because, in her words: “I am very rich.
+She’s feeling generous because in her words: “I am very rich.
 I bought Intel at $6.”

 For fun, I compared four companies relevant to the film.
 What if someone would’ve invested $10,000 in any of those four companies?
 What would it be worth today?

 - If you invested in Barnes & Noble, we already know that you would’ve lost most of your money.